Prajwep/Python-Project-Prajwep/README.md

         print("Failed to retrieve IMDb data.
 Check your internet connection or the IMDb website.") return []

-# Get the genre input from the user
+# genre input from the user
 genre = input("Enter the genre you're interested in: ")

-# Get and store the top 5 movies of the specified genre in a Pandas DataFrame
+# Store the top 5 movies of the specified genre
 top_movies = get_top_movies_by_genre(genre)
 if top_movies:
     df = pd.DataFrame(top_movies, columns=["Top Movies"])